Attleborough railway station

-Attleborough railway station is on the Breckland line in the east of England, serving the town of Attleborough, Norfolk.
+Attleborough railway station is on the Breckland line in the east of England, serving the market town of Attleborough, Norfolk.
 The line runs between Cambridge in the west and Norwich in the east.
 Attleborough is situated between Eccles Road and Spooner Row, 108 mi 19 chain from London Liverpool Street via Ely.

 The station is managed by Greater Anglia, which also operates most of the services calling at the station.
 Some East Midlands Railway also stop at Attleborough.

 History

 The Bill for the Norwich & Brandon Railway (N&BR) received Royal Assent on 10 May 1844.
 The line was to link with an Eastern Counties Railway (ECR) project of a line from Newport in Essex to Brandon in Norfolk.
 Once complete the line would enable trains to travel from Norwich to London.
 Work started on the line in 1844.

 One month before the N&BR opened a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the N&BR came into effect and so Attleborough station became a Norfolk Railway asset.

 The line opened on 30 July 1845 including the ECR Brandon to Newport line.
 However, the line only got to Trowse, in the suburbs of Norwich, as the contractors were having to build a swing bridge to cross the navigable River Wensum.
 Attleborough station was, as it is now, situated east of Eccles Road station and west of Spooner Row station.

 Two years after opening the Norfolk Railway closed Spooner Row in September 1847.
 This meant Wymondham was the next station east of Attleborough.

 The ECR and its rival the Eastern Union Railway (EUR) were both sizing up the NR to acquire and expand their railway empire.
 The ECR trumped the EUR by taking over the NR, including Attleborough Station on 8 May 1848.

 Seven years after the ECR took over the NR Spooner Row reopened on 1 December 1855.

 Five years after its reopening Spooner Row closed for a second time on 1 August 1860, once again leaving Wymondham as the next station east of Attleborough.

 Two years after Spooner Row station closed the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
 Actually, Attleborough became a GER station on 1 July 1862 when the GER took over the ECR and the EUR before the Bill received the Royal Assent.